SecureCRDT/Benchmark/readme.md

 # How it works

 CRDT Benchmark is built on top of [Locust](https://locust.io/), a widely-used industry-standard tool to measure the performance of large-scale HTTP services.
-Locust offers main advantages: first, it provides a clear separation between workload and benchmark framework, making it easy to extend the benchmark with new workloads; secondly, its designed to be independent of the system being tested.
-This enables our benchmark to be reused to measure the performance of different systems that implement CRDTs
+Locust offers two main advantages: first, it provides a clear separation between workload and benchmark framework, making it easy to extend the benchmark with new workloads; secondly, its designed to be independent of the system being tested.
+This enables our benchmark to be reused and measure the performance of different CRDT implementations.

 ## Dependencies